Yinual/Network-Design/README.md

 are already connected, thus being unnecessary and adding to the cost.
 The "Minimum Spanning Tree (MST) for the Network:" lists the final set of links forming the most cost-effective backbone connecting all nodes.
 "Total Cost of Minimum Spanning Tree: [Value]" is the minimum possible cost to achieve full connectivity in the example network.

+Conclusion

+This project successfully demonstrated the application of greedy algorithms, specifically Kruskal's algorithm, for designing efficient communication networks.
+By representing the network as a graph and finding its Minimum Spanning Tree, we can determine the most cost-effective way to connect all nodes.

+The C++ implementation highlighted the crucial role of data structures: the Edge structure for representing links, vector for managing collections of edges, and most importantly, the Disjoint Set Union (DSU) structure with path compression and union by rank optimizations for efficient cycle detection.

+Kruskal's algorithm, with a time complexity of O(E log E), provides an efficient and provably optimal solution for the MST problem.
+This makes it a valuable tool in practical network design scenarios where minimizing infrastructure cost while maintaining full connectivity is paramount.
+The greedy strategy of always picking the cheapest safe edge proves effective in achieving this global optimum.